trinodb/trino/presto-docs/src/main/sphinx/connector/hive-s3.rst

 S3 Security Mapping
 -------------------

-Presto supports flexible security mapping for S3, allowing for separate credentials or IAM roles for specific users or buckets/paths.
+Trino supports flexible security mapping for S3, allowing for separate credentials or IAM roles for specific users or buckets/paths.
 The IAM role for a specific query can be selected from a list of allowed roles by providing it as an *extra credential*.